 Each year on the first Sunday in September this traditional donkey race is between the four "contrade" or districts of Vetulonia: Borgo, Torre, San Gulielmo and Colonna.

-As part of the Madonna del Rosario Festa, 2010 sees the first Palio delle Carriole - race of the wheelbarrows in Vallerona.
+Part of the Madonna del Rosario Festa event, the Palio delle Carriole is a wheelbarrow race in Vallerona.

 This donkey race palio marks the finale of the days Sagra della Polenta (Polenta Festival).
 The race starts after an historical procession through the town at 15:00.

-As well as the thirty-three palios above in Maremma, there are five in the villages and towns very close to the Maremma borders.
-And, only ninety minutes drive inland from the coast in the Gulf of Follonica will find you in Siena, the home of the most famous palio in Tuscany.
+As well as the 33 palios above in Maremma, there are 4 in the villages and towns very close to the Maremma borders.
+In Aquapendente, Monticiano, Orte, and Piancastanaio.

 Explore some more...